alfred7790/test-ms-beer/Readme.md

 ```shell
 $ ./main
 ```
-7. If every thing is ok, you should see something like this:
+7. If everything is ok, you should see something like this:
 ```shell
 ...
 [GIN-debug] Listening and serving HTTP on :8080